shanjid-KS/Shinigami-Chess-Engine/README.md

 - **puzzle:** Solve tactical puzzles
 - **masochist:** Insane (triple confirmation required!)
 - **dialing-satan-s-number:** Joke/extreme mode (triple confirmation required!)
+- **the-big-bang:** ∞ depth & ∞ time ("No engine nor hardware known to man can survive this.
+Selection blocked for your own safety.")

 > ⚠️ **Cosmic Warning:**
 > If your game reaches a 7-piece endgame, it's probably already over.
-> But if you complete the **Triple Confirmation Ritual** for "Masochist" or "Dialing Satan's Number" mode...
->
-> Your hardware may be atomized, ionized, and transformed into a singularity orbiting Ton 618.
+> If you complete the **Triple Confirmation Ritual** for "Masochist" or "Dialing Satan's Number" mode, your hardware may be atomized, ionized, and transformed into a singularity orbiting Ton 618.
-> Cthulhu might show up for tea.
-> Proceed at your own risk—and keep your sanity and CPU cooling handy.
+> Try to select "The Big Bang" and you’ll just get roasted by the engine itself, or risk summoning Entropy-Kun.

 ---

-## Major v1.16.6 Enhancements

-- **CNN Policy Network:** Convolutional neural net for move ordering (trained from self-play).
-- **NNUE HalfKAv2:** Expanded feature set (98304 inputs, clipped ReLU).
-- **Improved Opening Book:** Tracks win/loss/draw rates, prunes weak openings, adapts to player strength.
-- **Self-Play Parallelization:** Fast game generation using multiprocessing.
-- **GUI:** Tkinter board with mouse and text input, highlights legal moves.
-- **Search Interruption:** UCI "stop" command halts search gracefully.
-- **Dynamic Time Controls:** Time allocation scales with position complexity.
+## Minor v1.16.7 Changes

+- **New 8th Difficulty:** "The Big Bang" (infinite time/depth, but blocked for sanity & comedy).
+- **Optimizations:** Faster search, deeper analysis, snappier GUI.
-- **Enhanced Trash Talk:** Witty responses for every situation.
+- **More Trash Talk:** Especially for cosmic-scale mistakes.
+- **Enhanced Safety:** "The Big Bang" can’t be enabled, but you’ll get a universe-ending message if you try.

 ---